 All vitamins and minerals necessary for good health are in alcoholic beverages.

 - Barrel is a standard unit of volume.
-A US barrel is 31.5 gallons while a British barrel is 43.2 gallons.
+A US barrel is 31.5 gallons.
+On the other hand, a British barrel is larger at 43.2 gallons.

 - Barrel proof means that the producer didn’t dilute the spirit after removing it from the cask or barrel.
 Thus, it has a higher proof than the traditional spirit.